 However, you can try to duplicate the asset (to which a question mark has been attached) in the still open scene to save any parameter animations or objects that have already been linked.
 Note that you might first have to jump to a different animation frame (if an animated asset parameter caused the crash).

-You will find the following commands in the main menu Pipeline/Houdini Engine:
+You will find the following commands in the main menu Extensions/Houdini Engine:

 This command can also be found in the Preferences menu.
 So, what do these commands do?
 The Houdini engine plugin requires a specific, matching Houdini version (for R20 this is, for example, the Houdini version 16.5.536).
 This version number is displayed in the program preferences.
 This command automatically downloads the matching Houdini version in your browser.
 After Cinema 4D is restarted the Houdini engine will be available (see also Houdini Engine for information about the engine’s status) and Assets can be loaded.
 After the restart, the following two commands will be made available.